Toyota Corolla (E210): China

 For the mainland China market, excluding Hong Kong and Macao, the E210 series Corolla saloon is available in two different styles.
 The "Prestige" Corolla is produced and sold by FAW Toyota, whereas the "Sporty" model called Levin is produced and sold by GAC Toyota.
 Both the Corolla and the Levin are offered as regular petrol, Hybrid and Plug-in Hybrid versions.
 Both were released in China on 8 August 2019.

 The hybrid versions of Corolla and Levin are sold with additional "Shuāngqíng" (双擎 (dual engine)) name to differentiate from the petrol versions.
 The Levin with 1.2-litre 9NR-FTS petrol engine is named "185T", as it produces 185 Nm of maximum torque.

 The Corolla is offered in Pioneer, Elite, Deluxe, Sport, and Ultimate trim levels.
 Trim levels for the Levin are Progressive, Deluxe, Sports, Technology, and Premium.
 The Sports trim has the same front bumper design as the North American Corolla SE/XSE models, while the others have the same front bumper design as the regular "Sporty" Corolla.

-Some versions come with a 12.1-inch portrait touchscreen infotainment system (e.g. Technology trim of the Levin) and other versions come with 9.0-inch touchscreen infotainment system with Baidu CarLife or WeLink.
-Leather interior and sunroof are exclusive for the Premium trim.

 In November 2020, the long-wheelbase derivatives were revealed as the Allion (亚洲狮 (Yàzhōushī, Asian Lion), originally "傲澜" (Àolán); the change was made because the latter name may sound offensive to Teochew dialect speakers) and the Levin GT (凌尚 (Língshàng)).
 The Allion is based on the "Prestige" Corolla with several changes to the front fascia and manufactured by FAW Toyota, while the Levin GT is based on the "Sporty" Corolla and manufactured by GAC Toyota.
 The wheelbase is stretched to 2750 mm or 50 mm longer than the standard Corolla/Levin, while its body length is stretched to 4720 mm.
 It is an attempt to occupy a popular segment between the Corolla and the Camry, which is called "A+ class sedan" segment in China.

 In January 2021, the 1.5-litre M15B-FKS and M15C-FKS engine options were added.